adam-p/yesterday-i-learned/random.md

 1. As a double-edged sword, [load-bearing exercise prevents osteoporosis](https://www.agingcare.com/articles/exercise-for-bone-health-133151.htm), at the risk of falling.
 Cycling is not a load-bearing exercise.
 1. On [rubbish haircuts](https://www.reddit.com/r/Showerthoughts/comments/5t3274/i_am_never_100_satisfied_with_my_haircut_but_i/ddjtywi/): *[I went to] a high end stylist and told them straight up, "I've never had a haircut I'm really happy about and I don't know what I want.
 I can tell you I don't like X or Y but I'm hoping you can give me some suggestions/ideas for a style that would work for me."
 It turned out great, they discussed what would and wouldn't work with my faceshape and hairline and showed me some options etc. Eventually I ended up with a style I really like and have been rocking it for almost a year.*
 1. If biweekly is ever confusing, you can always go with fortnightly, and, uh, "twice a week".
+1. Turns out if the syntax of a request payload is correct, but the request cannot be satisfied, [the error code can be 422 Unprocessable Entity (RFC 2616), or 400 Bad Request (RFC 7231).](http://stackoverflow.com/a/20215807/1558430) Depending on how archaic you and your system are, you might consider making the distinction using 422.
+1. [XKCD 1053](https://xkcd.com/1053/) gets the "10000/day" figure by averaging the US birth rate across 30 years.
+In reality, this should be a very, very positively skewed bell curve, with most people knowing something well ahead of their 30th birthdays.
+1. Bus seats are dark and patterned to discourage graffiti.
+1. A Jeopardy episode with very hard questions don't work, because either everyone will have $0 at the end, or someone will end up with $200, "win", and be suspected of cheating.
+1. Some CPUs have [lids](http://i.imgur.com/r88MCqt.jpg).
+You were stupid enough to think it was one giant chip.
+1. "if LEDs overheat, they burn out"
+1. Don't short penny stocks.
+In fact, just don't short: ["there isn't a short seller on the forbes 100 for a reason."](https://www.reddit.com/r/investing/comments/5t3df3/please_explain_me_why_is_cats_pe_so_high_and_why/ddk1jpa/)
+1. Before you look for a job in the service industry, ask if there is an union you should join.
+1. The ugliest website for a "soverign state" goes to [THE PRINCIPALITY OF HUTT RIVER](http://www.principality-hutt-river.com/) [~image~](http://imgur.com/bdCbteq), not [North Korea](http://www.korea-dpr.com/), which looks great by comparison.
+1.

 [abdulapopoola]: http://abdulapopoola.com/2015/05/11/code-is-poetry-5-steps-to-bulletproof-code/
 [about]: http://usliberals.about.com/od/Election2012Factors/a/Gun-Owners-As-Percentage-Of-Each-States-Population.htm